A combined first and second order model for a junction with ramp buffer

 \section{Conclusion}

-We have established a new model for traffic flow which couples the LWR model to boundary conditions of the second order traffic model.
-The main difference to earlier presented versions of the LWR network model is the shape of the supply function at the junction, which allows for formation of congestion when the incoming road is congested.
+We have established a new model for the 1-to-1 junction with onramp which couples the LWR model to boundary conditions of the second order traffic model.
+The main difference to earlier presented versions of the LWR model is the shape of the supply function at the junction, which allows for formation of congestion when the incoming road is congested.
 A discussion of the new supply function was presented and we have shown that the fluxes at the junctions are only dependent on the densities of the adjacent roads.
-Numerical studies have shown that the ALWR model is able to capture the capacity drop phenomenon and optimization results showed that the ALWR model is a suitable substitute for the second order ARZ model with relaxation term.
-Our results show that the ALWR model optimum is extremely close to the optimum of the ARZ model.
-Further research will include a theoretical investigation of Riemann problems and the extension of the ALWR coupling conditions to more diverse network structures.
+Numerical studies have shown that the ALWR model is able to capture the capacity drop phenomenon.
+Even though the junction model is a modification of the most simple traffic model for traffic flows, we achieved promising results and were able to capture at least some aspects of second order traffic models.
+Optimization results showed that the ALWR model is a suitable surrogate for the Greenberg model.
+In the considered scenario, the ALWR model optimum is close to the optimum of the Greenberg model.
+Note that similar considerations can be done analogously for exponents $\gamma > 1$ in the pressure function which is postponed to future work.